Muhammad Ali to be buried in Louisville after local hero's sendoff

 Fans gathered on Saturday at his modest childhood home on Grand Avenue, which has been converted to a museum, and at the Muhammad Ali Center, a cultural and educational venue, to pay their respects.

 "Our deepest sympathies and heartfelt condolences are with the Ali family and friends at this time.
-He will be forever be remembered as The Greatest," the center said on its website.
+He will be forever be remembered as The Greatest," the centre said on its website.

 Friday's events were expected to begin with a private prayer service for family members at a Louisville funeral home.